-Also responsive to stakeholder interest, we continue to evolve and enhance our sustainability reporting for greater transparency.
+Also, we continue to evolve and enhance our sustainability reporting for greater transparency.
 We consult with an independent, third-party organization to review and verify our highest-profile sustainability performance metrics.

-We also participate in industry efforts to standardize sustainability reporting and are increasing our communications to key stakeholders about our reporting.
+And, we participate in industry efforts to standardize sustainability reporting and are increasing our communications to key stakeholders about our reporting.
 We commit to reporting progress on our climate-related pledges at least annually.
 Proactive Sustainability-focused Programs To meet our climate-related targets, we continue to build upon our emissions reduction practices and partner with peers and third-party organizations to advance emissions reductions as an industry.
 A few of our industry partnerships include: